rebel7580/Lutron-Caseta-Plugin-for-HomeVisionXL/README.md

 # Getting Started
 Caseta switches are automatically configured in the plug-in using a file obtained from the Lutron application.

-Before you can set up the plug-in, you must configure the lights and scenes within the Lutron application.
+Before you can set up the plug-in, you must configure the lights and scenes within the Lutron application and generate a configuration file.
 The names you assign to your switches are the names you will use in the plug-in.
+If you add devices later, you simply generate a new configuration file from the Lutron application.
 # Installing

 The HomeVisionXL Caseta Plug-in package consists of the following files:
-* caseta.hap - the plug-in itself,
+* caseta.hap - the plug-in itself
-* caseta.hlp - the help file,
+* caseta.hlp - the help file

 Click the "Clone or Download" button, then select "Download ZIP".
 Extract the above files into your plugin folder.